-At the very beginning we asked two very simple questions:’ Where did the idea of postural imbalance as a initial trigger of TMJ dysfunction came from?’ and ‘How exactly are postural abnormalities linked to TMJ dysfunction?’
+At the very beginning, we may ask two very simple questions:’Where did the idea of postural imbalance as an initial trigger of TMJ dysfunction originate?’ and ‘How exactly are postural abnormalities linked to TMJ dysfunction?’

 “The results suggest a somatic basis for the observed postural imbalances in patients with temporomandibular disorders.
 These results, however, must be interpreted with reservation (bold by JMS)”.

-1. Some patients are simply misdiagnosed.
+1. Some patients are simply misdiagnosed

 3. The majority of patients with TMJ dysfunction have postural changes developed as a consequence of chronic pain in the TMJ.